North Korean armored train enters China while Vietnam awaits Kim Jong Un | DW | 23.02.2019

 Across China by rail

-After crossing onto Vietnamese soil, he would disembark his train and drive the 170 kilometers (105 miles) to Hanoi by car, according to sources cited by Reuters.
+After crossing onto Vietnamese soil, he'll disembark from his train and drive the 170 kilometers (105 miles) to Hanoi by car, according to sources cited by Reuters.
 The entire trip between Pyongyang and Hanoi could take over 60 hours to complete.

 Previously, Vietnam confirmed Kim would visit Vietnam in response to an invitation from Vietnam's President Nguyen Phu Trong, who is also the head of the ruling Communist Party.